Trading Paradigm

 The documentation of your inner landscape during the first 2 phases all comes together in the review phase so that you can create a useful plan of action for the future.
 This is where you extract every nugget of opportunity for growth/improvement.

-Mindset Journaling Can Make You More Self-Aware, Balanced, and Processed-Focused:
+Mindset Journaling Can Make You More Self-Aware, Balanced, and Process-Focused:

 When you commit to writing relevant and meaningful entries in your trading journal every single day, along with reviewing those entries every single day/week/month – it demonstrates your commitment to becoming a consistently profitable trader.